yuqiii-wang/KnowledgeNotes/math/finance/eco_law_fin_knowledge/eco_law_fin_basics.md

 A leveraged buyout (LBO) is the acquisition of another company using a significant amount of borrowed money (bonds or loans) to meet the cost of acquisition.

+* Goodwill （商业信誉/品牌溢价）

+Goodwill is an intangible asset that accounts for the excess purchase price of another company.

+* Good faith money (保证金)

+Good faith money is a deposit of money into an account by a buyer to show that they have the intention of completing a deal.